rikvdkleij/intellij-haskell/README.md

 # Features
 - Syntax highlighting (which can be customized);
 - Error/warning highlighting;
-- Find Usages of variables/constructors;
+- Find Usages of identifiers;
 - Resolving references of variables (also to library code if library source code is added to project);
 - Code completion by resolving references;
 - Renaming variables (which first shows preview so refactoring scope can be adjusted);